-- 17.1 All applicants entering the examination system after December 31, 1994 must use and pass the USMLE three-step sequence.
+- and pass the USMLE three-step sequence.
 Primary source documentation of a passing grade on each of the three USMLE steps is required.
 All three steps must be completed within seven (7) years of the first examination attempt, or ten (10) years if the applicant completed an MD/PhD or equivalent program.
 Applicants may retake USMLE Step I and II multiple times without limit until successful, subject to the time limit of seven or ten years.
 Applicants may retake USMLE Step III two times, for a total of three attempts.
-Additional attempts, even if successful, do not qualify the applicant for a Vermont license unless granted a waiver as provided in Section 17.2 below. - Waiver or Exception to USMLE Time Requirement.
-There is an option for a waiver based on specialty board certification status as set forth in 17.2.1 and a special provision for exception or waiver for applicants who were affected by testing interruptions during the public health emergency caused by the COVID-19 pandemic in 2020 and 2021 as set forth in 17.2.2 and 17.2.3. - all three Steps of the USMLE within a seven-year period, or tenyear period for an MD/PhD applicant, or have required more than three attempts to pass Step III may apply for a waiver of the requirement if they meet all the following criteria: - 17.2.117.2.1.1 Hold a full unrestricted license in another U.S. or Canadian jurisdiction; - 17.2.217.2.1.2 Hold an active ABMS, RCPSC, or CFPC specialty certification; and - Have successfully completed an ACGME, RCPSC, or CFPC approved post-graduate training program. - 17.2.317.2.2 If an applicant's USMLE sequence completion time, as stated in 17.1, fell during March 1, 2020 to March 1, 2022, then the applicant shall have two additional years added to the time limit.
+Additional attempts, even if successful, do not qualify the applicant for a Vermont license unless granted a waiver as provided in section 16.2 below. - Applicants who do not meet the requirement to have passed all three Steps of the USMLE within a seven-year period, or ten-year period for an MD/PhD applicant, or have required more than three attempts to pass Step III may apply for a waiver of the requirement if they meet all the following criteria: - 16.2.117.2.1 Hold a full unrestricted license in another U.S. or Canadian jurisdiction; - 16.2.217.2.2 Hold an active ABMS, RCPSC, or CFPC specialty certification; and - 16.2.317.2.3 Have successfully completed an ACGME, RCPSC, or CFPC approved post-graduate training program. - Applicants who first took a medical licensing exam on or before December 31, 1994, must satisfy at least one of the following criteria, as evidenced by primary source documentation: - 16.3.117.3.1 Applicants who successfully completed the National Boards Parts 1, 2, and 3 or FLEX Component 1 and 2 with a grade of at least 75 on all segments of either exam meet the examination criteria of the Board.
+All segments of either exam must have been completed within seven (7) years.
+The final clinical segment (Part 3 or Component 2) must have been passed on the first or second attempt to qualify for a Vermont license; or - 16.3.217.3.2 Applicants who entered, but did not complete, either the NBME or FLEX sequences before the discontinuance of FLEX or National Boards may combine some parts (components) from the two discontinued exam systems with USMLE for completion of an acceptable examination sequence.
+Each of the following combinations are acceptable: